rocpengliu/Seq2Sat/README.md

       --core                          Core part of calculation will be repeated N times.
 This is useful only for performance measurement, when single execution is too short to measure. (int [=1])
+      --silentAlignment               If specified, there will be no score or alignment output --printResults                  If specified, alignment results will be printed but with only 1 thread --maxMismatchesPer4FR           maximum percentage mismatches for the forward and reverse flanking regions, default 0.3 (30%)  (double [=0.3])
+      --minSeqsPercentage             minimum percentage (%) reads against largest peak for a genotype, default: 5 (5%) (int [=5])
+      --minWarningSeqs                minimum number of reads for warning a genotype, default: 50 (int [=50]) --hlRatio1                      ratio of loci sizes of largest and second largest numbers of reads when the length difference = 1 ssr unit, default: 0.4 (double [=0.4])
+      --hlRatio2                      ratio of loci sizes of largest and second largest numbers of reads when the length difference = 2 ssr unit, default: 0.2 (double [=0.2])
+      --maxVarRatio                   ratio of two heter alleles based on variations either in flanking regions or MRA, the ideal is 1, default: 1.5 (double [=1.5])
+      --htJetter                      jetter rate for heter loci, eg 15 means the percentage of reads with SNPs to total reads are from 35 - 65 %, must be coupled with hmPer, default: 15 (int [=15])
+      --hmPerH                        allele is considered as homo when its reads against total reads is > 90 % and there are at least 2 true SNPs, must be coupled with htJetter and hmPerL, must be > hmPerL. default: 90 (int [=90])
+      --hmPerL                        allele is considered as homo when its reads against total reads is > 80 % and there are at most 1 true SNP, must be coupled with htJetter and hmPerH, must be < hmPerH and > htJetter + 50. default: 80 (int [=80])
+      --minSeqsPerSnp                 minimum percentage (%) reads against largest peak for a genotype, default: 10 (10%) (int [=10])
+      --minReads4Filter               minimum reads for filtering read variant. if the maximum reads of haplotype is more than this, the low abundance read variants will be filtered, otherwise will be kept.
+This is used for the shallow sequencing. default: 50 (int [=50])
+      --maxRows4Align                 maximum rows for alignment table, must be > 2 rows. default: 6 (int [=6])
-      --silentAlignment               If specified, there will be no score or alignment output --printResults                  If specified, alignment results will be printed but with only 1 thread --sex                           sex loci file containing sex locus names, 5'primer sequence, reverse complement of 3'primer sequence, X/Z reference sequence, Y/W reference sequence, separated by ' (string [=])
+      --noSnpPlot                     If specified, do not plot SNPs --noErrorPlot                   If specified, do not plot error rate --sex                           sex loci file containing sex locus names, 5'primer sequence, reverse complement of 3'primer sequence, X/Z reference sequence, Y/W reference sequence, separated by '	 (string [=])
       --maxMismatchesSexPSeq          maximum number of mismatches for sex primers, default: 2 (unsigned int [=2]) --maxMismatchesSexRefSeq        maximum number of mismatches for sex reference sequences, default: 2 (unsigned int [=2])
-      --yxRatio                       minimum ratio of numbers of reads Y/X to W/Z, default: 0.001 (double [=0.001]) --minTotalReadsX                minimum number of reads assigned to X; default: 10 (int [=10]) --minTotalReadsY                minimum number of reads assigned to Y; default: 10 (int [=10]) --minReadsX                     minimum number of reads assigned to each variant of X; default: 5 (int [=5]) --minReadsY                     minimum number of reads assigned to each variant of Y; default: 5 (int [=5]) --debug                         If specified, print debug
-      --dont_merge_overlapped_PE      don't merge the overlapped PE reads; this is off by default -j, --json                          the json format report file name (string [=seq2sat.json]) -h, --html                          the html format report file name (string [=seq2sat.html]) -R, --report_title                  should be quoted with ' or ", default is "seq2sat report" (string [=seq2sat report])
+      --yxRatio                       minimum ratio of numbers of reads Y/X to W/Z, default: 0.001 (double [=0.001]) --minReadsSexAllele             minimum number of reads assigned to each sex allele of X or Y; default: 10 (int [=10]) --minReadsSexVariant            minimum number of reads assigned to each sex variant of X or Y; default: 5 (int [=5]) --debug                         If specified, print debug -j, --json                          the json format report file name (string [=seq2sat.json]) -h, --html                          the html format report file name (string [=seq2sat.html]) -R, --report_title                  should be quoted with ' or ", default is "seq2sat report" (string [=seq2sat report])